Tim Allan (Canadian football)

-Tim Allan (born May 29, 1955) is a former Canadian football offensive tackle who played for the Winnipeg Blue Bombers and Toronto Argonauts of the Canadian Football League.
+Tim Allan (born May 29, 1955) is a Canadian former professional football offensive tackle who played for the Winnipeg Blue Bombers and Toronto Argonauts of the Canadian Football League.
 In 1978, he played in six regular season games between the two teams.
 While with the Argonauts, he recovered a fumble for a touchdown.

-Injuries forced his early retirement, which led to him becoming a teacher.
+He played at the University of Louisville and the University of Toronto.